willfurnass/sge-gpuprolog/README.md

 1. A user submits a job where he/she requests between 0 and $n$ GPUs.
 This job is explicitly or implicitly assigned to an SoGE queue (e.g. `gpu.q`).
 1. Just before the job is started on a node the queue's custom **prolog** program runs **on that node**.
 This:
     1. Queries the scheduler to determine the number of GPUs requested (then exits if that is <=0)
+    1. Scales this number by the number of slots requested if using a [SMP](https://en.wikipedia.org/wiki/Symmetric_multiprocessing) parallel environment called `smp`.
     1. Uses the `nvidia-smi` utility to discover the indexes of *all* GPUs on the node.
     1. For all indexes (shuffled) initialise a counter to 0 then:
         1. Try to create a lock by using `mkdir` to create a directory containing the GPU index (`mkdir` is one of the operations that [UNIX/POSIX can do atomically](https://rcrowley.org/2010/01/06/things-unix-can-do-atomically.html)).